 For further details, please refer to our Structural Thermal Breaks brochure.

 There are few standard construction details between projects therefore detailing of the building envelope and penetrations can vary significantly.
-As a result, the calculation of thermal performance and compliance with requirements can be complex.
+As a result, the calculation of thermal performance and compliance can be complex.

 There are two aspects to the thermal performance of the building envelope; heat loss and condensation risk.
 Both issues are covered by Building Regulations and guidance on meeting them is provided in various Approved Documents (England and Wales), Technical Handbooks (Scotland) or Technical Booklets (Northern Ireland).
 These documents currently require heat loss and condensation risk to be assessed in accordance with the same British Standards, European Standards and BRE Publications.
 Unlike proprietary mechanical thermal break systems, the plate type thermal break is very simple to incorporate into most details.
 This flexibility means that it can be used for a wider variety of applications and is not restricted by the modular nature or the space required for proprietary mechanical systems.
 This flexibility also provides the Designer with greater freedom to develop a bespoke solution.